- Questions about the RA Application

-No. Attending Resident Assistant training in its entirety and fully participating in opening the Residence Halls is required to hold the position.
+No. Attending Resident Assistant Training in its entirety and fully participating in opening the Residence Halls is required to hold the position.
 Training lasts approximately two weeks and covers a variety of information.
 This time is critical to prepare Resident Assistants for their role and responsibility as resources for their residents.
-Fall 2019 Training begins on August 11, 2019.
-Spring Training begins on January 13, 2020 (Jan.
-12 arrival).
+You will be given notice of August and

 What is the RA Class?

-The RA Class provides new staff members with a forum in which to discuss their role as Student Life team members, as well as an opportunity to share their ongoing experiences as RAs.
-While a portion of the RA class will be devoted to a theoretical study of topics such as student development, diversity, and residential education, you, as new RAs, are encouraged to teach each other in a practical sense by sharing your own experiences with your classmates.
-The RA Class is a mandatory 1.0 credit course and is taught by a member of the Student Life professional staff.
+The RA Class provides new staff members with a forum in which to discuss their role as Residence Life team members, to learn about the RA role, to share their ongoing experiences as RAs, and to expand their knowledge on diversity, equity, and inclusion.
+The RA Class is a mandatory 1.0 credit course and is taught by a member of the Residence Life professional staff.

 When will position offers be extended?